Is Your SOC Ready to Secure a Remote Workforce?

 Protecting Newly Remote Users

-During the webinar, we discussed detection methods for recognizing these types of tactics with the added challenge of gaining visibility to remote systems.
+During the webinar, we discussed the SOC’s detection methods for recognizing these types of tactics with the added challenge of gaining visibility to remote systems.
 With many enterprises leveraging SAAS solutions, often remote users will not be on a VPN accessing corporate applications or data.
 This also means their traffic is not passing through traditional preventative security solutions such as NGFW/IPS nor leveraging internal DNS.

 While some enterprises may elect to push all users into a full VPN to regain elements of visibility and control, the additional capacity and expense will not be a common option.

 The webinar covered different solution types around areas such as:

 What types of communications provide optimal cyber security awareness and education?
 While many users may have temporarily worked at home previously, they will be unfamiliar and perhaps initially uncomfortable working from home fulltime.
 Security is in an ideal role to provide guidance, set expectations, and create awareness for the threats they may encounter.

 How can existing technology be utilized more optimally with your remote users?
 How can Endpoint Protection Platforms (EPP) or Endpoint Detection and Response (EDR) be fully leveraged for host intrusion prevention, threat detection, and forensic investigation?